Services

 Know who you are going to master with before you are done mixing.
 Many times a mix engineer will have the mastering engineer take a listen to his mix to make sure there are no problems that should be fixed before it goes to mastering.
 The mastering studio uses very high quality playback and processing systems and can spot problem areas in the mix.
 These should be addressed during mix rather than in mastering.
 Mastering is not meant to be a surgical process, rather an overall polishing of the entire project.
 Have the order of the songs figured out.
 Leave room at the beginning of the audio file and do not fade the end of the song.
 It is much better to let the mastering engineer do this as it can be modified shorter or longer to fit the song as it moves into the next one.
 Do not alter your sample rate or bit depth of your raw tracks.
 If you recorded at 24bit by 48k do not dither down to 16bit by 44.1.
 The mastering engineer should do this.

-Great Mix primarily does location recording.
+Another main facet of Great Mix is location recording.
 This can be a simple 2 microphone stereo recording of live performances or multiple microphones recording on many channels.
 We have a wide selection of professional microphones to capture any sound source.
 We also work with many local studios and can record in a studio atmosphere if the project requires it.
 Please visit the discography page for a listing of the artists we have worked with.
 We are very interested in discussing with you, your recording project.

 Rates: $185.00 for a typical 2 hour concert performance using a stereo mic and includes a edited CD.
 This is considered an archival type of recording.